wolfSSL/wolfsentry/examples/notification-demo/udp_to_dbus/README.md

 # UDP to DBUS Notification example

-This is a demonstration application daemon uses `../../tests/test-config.json` to show wolfSentry notifications with the `echo_server`.
+This is a demonstration application daemon uses `../../tests/test-config.json` to show wolfSentry notifications with the `log_server`.

 ## Building the demo